Celebrating London’s libraries as places to make and share stories.

-Throughout February 2022 there are 33 free online creative writing workshops open for booking for writers aged 18+.
-Londoners who attend a free workshop can enter the City of Stories Home short story writing competition.
+Throughout February 2022 there were 33 free online creative writing workshops for writers aged 18+.
+Londoners who attended a free workshop were encouraged to enter the City of Stories Home short story writing competition.

 London writers Amer Anwar, Natasha Brown, Jarred McGinnis, Caleb Azumah Nelson, Lizzie Damilola Blackburn, Ruth Goldsmith, Iqbal Hussain and S. Niroshini have written stories on the theme of home to inspire Londoners to get creative and write their own story.
 You can read them here.

 Caleb Azumah Nelson is a twenty-seven-year-old British-Ghanaian writer and photographer living in South East London.
 His photography has been shortlisted for the Palm Photo Prize and won the People’s Choice Prize.
 His short story, PRAY, was shortlisted for the BBC National Short Story Award 2020.
 His first novel, OPEN WATER, won the Costa First Novel Award, was shortlisted for Waterstones Book of the Year, and longlisted for the Desmond Elliott Prize and the Gordon Burn Prize.
 His second novel, SMALL WORLDS, will be published in May 2023.